neondatabase/website/content/postgresql/bgworker.md

 `bgw_notify_pid` is the PID of a PostgreSQL backend process to which the postmaster should send `SIGUSR1` when the process is started or exits.
 It should be 0 for workers registered at postmaster startup time, or when the backend registering the worker does not wish to wait for the worker to start up.
 Otherwise, it should be initialized to `MyProcPid`.

 Once running, the process can connect to a database by calling `BackgroundWorkerInitializeConnection(char *dbname, char *username, uint32 flags)` or `BackgroundWorkerInitializeConnectionByOid(Oid dboid, Oid useroid, uint32 flags)`.
 This allows the process to run transactions and queries using the `SPI` interface.
 If `dbname` is NULL or `dboid` is `InvalidOid`, the session is not connected to any particular database, but shared catalogs can be accessed.
 If `username` is NULL or `useroid` is `InvalidOid`, the process will run as the superuser created during `initdb`.
 If `BGWORKER_BYPASS_ALLOWCONN` is specified as `flags` it is possible to bypass the restriction to connect to databases not allowing user connections.
-If `BGWORKER_BYPASS_ROLELOGINCHECK` is specified as `flags` it is possible to bypass the login check for the role used to connect to databases.
 A background worker can only call one of these two functions, and only once.
 It is not possible to switch databases.

 Signals are initially blocked when control reaches the background worker's main function, and must be unblocked by it; this is to allow the process to customize its signal handlers, if necessary.
 Signals can be unblocked in the new process by calling `BackgroundWorkerUnblockSignals` and blocked by calling `BackgroundWorkerBlockSignals`.